Voting: We Have The Right, What We Lack Is Access

 Rights Restoration for Convicted Persons

 In November 2018, Florida citizens voted to amend their Constitution to restore the right to vote to 1.4 million people with prior felony convictions.
-These states have pending legislation to restore the right of voting to its previously convicted residents: Arizona, Connecticut, Georgia, Hawaii, Iowa, Kentucky, Maryland, Minnesota, Mississippi, Nebraska, New Jersey, New Mexico, New York, South Carolina, Tennessee, Texas, Virginia, Washington, and West Virginia.
+These states have pending legislation to restore the right to vote to its previously convicted residents: Arizona, Connecticut, Georgia, Hawaii, Iowa, Kentucky, Maryland, Minnesota, Mississippi, Nebraska, New Jersey, New Mexico, New York, South Carolina, Tennessee, Texas, Virginia, Washington, and West Virginia.

-Last but not least, is the package working through the United States Congress, known as HR1.
-It’s a collection of proposals to expand voting rights, enact campaign finance reform, crackdown on lobbying, and many other needed democratic reforms.
+Last but not least is the package working through the United States Congress, known as HR1.
+It’s a collection of proposals to expand voting rights, enact campaign finance reform, a crackdown on lobbying, and many other needed democratic reforms.
 Yesterday Mitch McConnell called the idea of making Election Day a federal holiday, a “power grab” by Democrats.
-Sure Mitch.
+Sure, Mitch.

 Contact Your Officials

 Expanding voting access across all fifty states is the cornerstone of getting policies that work for all Americans.
 If you live in any state mentioned above, fire up Resistbot, and tell your elected officials what you think.
 Say state to write to your state legislators, or congress to write your federal ones.